Can Tailors Add Slits To Dresses? – Sizzling Fashion Trends

 Step 7: Finish the Edges

-- Fold the raw edges of the slit under about ¼ inch and press with an iron to create a clean edge.
+- Fold the raw edge under exactly ¼ inch and press firmly with a warm iron to create a crisp fold line.

-- Pin the folded edges in place to secure them.
+- Pin the double-folded edge in place at 3-inch intervals to secure the hem before sewing.

 Step 8: Sew the Slits

-- Sew from the top of the slit down to the bottom, backstitching at the beginning and end to secure the stitches.
+- Sew from the top of the slit downward, backstitching ½ inch at both the beginning and end for secure reinforcement.

 Step 9: Press the Slits